sjbylo/container-workshop/04-share-your-container-image/README.md

 To share your image you need to upload it to a *container registry*.  _Docker.io_ is probably one you could use.
 Though, for these labs we will use _quay.io_ because it also has some very interesting features, e.g. automatic security vulnerability scanning of your images.

 If not already, sign up for a free account at http://quay.io/.
 You will need to log into quay.io from the docker command line, so remember your username and password.
-(Alternatively, if you wish, you can fetch a key from the Quay console which is a little more secure).
+(Alternatively, if you wish, you can create an encrypted password in the Quay account settings for more security).

 Log into Quay.io.
 First set your username in a variable for later use.